 - The escort has learned a lot about people, and those skills could translate to customer services, marketing, and sales.

 Granted, these are not necessarily high paying jobs, but they are a start towards legitimacy for both.

 Start with Baby Steps

-See what self-defeating behaviors cost you the opportunity, and then change them, so you won’t miss another.
+See what self-defeating behaviors cost you the opportunity, and then change them so that you won’t miss another.

 From Hope to History that Recovery Works

 Pick up the phone and call, make amends, or do something nice for those who support you.
 When you make that much headway, you’re often pleased with your progress and will spend a little more time on resolving some of your other issues.

 You’ll probably feel a sense of relief that you’ve made progress, and you might even be encouraged to do a little more tomorrow.
 This attitude about change will work for cleaning your house, detailing your car, or removing barriers and objections to change, and all of them will improve your life and your recovery.